jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 That's why we'll make the modern rulebook in the next chapter _Techvolution II: Building the Life Star_.

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/PgGLgygsqus" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-_This scene is from the movie The Big Short.
-It's a movie about the 2008 housing crisis.
-The Industrial Age antagonists wanted to keep building the 1969 lifestyle.
-To get people to sign for the loans, they used underlings to sell a confusing rulebook.
-Credit [The Big Short](https://en.wikipedia.org/wiki/The_Big_Short_(film)).
-[Reader Mode.](https://youtu.be/PgGLgygsqus)_

 ## We Can Forget How to Win the Game

 The game of civilization never stops.
 Ancient Greece, the Persian Empire, the British Empire all played the game very well.
 Likewise, we've had a great run.
-But everything ends.
-Civilizations rise with protagonists and player gods and fall with antagonists and extras.
+But civilizations rise with protagonists and player gods and decline with antagonists and extras.
 And we've been the latter for decades now.

 Most people know about ancient Rome.
 We've all seen the Roman baths, palaces, bridges, aqueducts, and especially the Coliseum.
-Most of that was made between 100 BC to 180 AD when the Roman Empire ruled over a third of the world's population.
+Most of that was made between 100 BC to 180 AD when the Roman civilization ruled over a third of the world's population.
 This era of "[Roman Peace](https://en.wikipedia.org/wiki/Pax_Romana)" was a time of great prosperity not seen again until about 1700.
 Most outsiders dreamed about becoming Roman citizens and flooded into its borders to prove it.

 Rome's civilization won the Classical Age hands down.
 We still learn from their legal system, military organization, and civil engineering projects.

 And the Romans did all this with only several hundred state bureaucrats.

 No kidding.
 Not a direct comparison because our times are much different, but that should make you think.
 Meeting a Roman bureaucrat was like us meeting a physicist.
 They're out there when needed, but aren't relied upon up to live a daily life.

 The rest of society was busy building things.
-Early Rome was mostly farmers, shipwrights, cobblers, coopers, stonemasons, and especially engineers.
+Early Rome was mostly farmers, shipwrights, cobblers, coopers, stonemasons, and engineers.

 Rome's military conquered the known world, and it didn't even have a professional school.
 Like most everyone else in society, people learned on the job and did just fine.

 Yet, Rome fell.

-And you can see it's decline in its infrastructure.
+And you can see the decline in its infrastructure.
 You can't visit many Roman amphitheaters or mausoleums built after 250, because Rome stopped making new things.
-Romans started living under thatched roofs instead of tiled.
-By the time Rome fell in 476, Rome had over 30,000 bureaucrats and barely any builders.
+They stopped evolving.
+Romans even went backward.
+Roman homes had tiled roofs for centuries, but by 400, most were thatched.
+No surprise by the time Rome fell in 476, Rome had over 30,000 bureaucrats and barely any builders.

 Antagonists and extras replaced protagonists and player gods.

-And, the same thing is happening to us.
+And the same thing is happening to us.

 As one professor of civil engineering at Princeton said to economist Paul Volcker in 2009, "I was up at Yale the other day and they've given up teaching civil engineering.
 There are just two old geezers like me up at Harvard, and once they're gone that'll be it.
 There's hardly an elite university in the United States that pays attention to civil engineering.
 What's the result?
 We hardly know how to build bridges; they tend to fall down."

-Volcker responded, "Well The trouble with the United States recently is we spent several decades not producing many civil engineers and producing a huge number of financial engineers.
-And the result is shitty bridges and a shitty financial system!'"

-The fact is, we have lots of lawyers, bureaucrats, and financial engineers who master an ever-increasing and ridiculous rulebook.
-Yet, when they vacation they visit museums filled with art, pottery, and technologies.
-Or, places like the Coliseum or the Pantheon.
-That speaks volumes to what really keeps a civilization great.
+The fact is, we have lots of lawyers, bureaucrats, and other people who work to control mortgage rates, or insurance contracts.
+Yet, when they vacation, they visit places like the Coliseum or the Pantheon.
+That speaks volumes to what really makes a civilization great.

 Today, we have far too few people who build things.

 This is horrible because we've only started the Internet Age, and should be transforming society from top to bottom with modern technologies.

+Do evolve again, we need to erase the Death Star, and click a new philosophy.

-<div style='position:relative; padding-bottom:calc(47.25% + 44px)'><iframe src='https://gfycat.com/ifr/ChiefGleamingDamselfly' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
+<div style='position:relative; padding-bottom:calc(32.25% + 44px)'><iframe src='https://gfycat.com/ifr/ChiefGleamingDamselfly' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _Even genius billionaires can't reverse the tide of our stagnation and decline.
-The lesson is we have to get rid of that Death Star rulebook now.
 Credit: [JRE](https://www.youtube.com/watch?v=1v--NMCwXqw).
 [Reader Mode.](https://gfycat.com/ifr/ChiefGleamingDamselfly)_

 ## Click